Crawl Space Insulation

 If your home feels cold even when your furnace is running full-blast, you might have crawl space insulation issues.
-Insulating your crawl space properly will help you achieve the kind of energy-saving heating and cooling efficiency your home needs.
+Insulating your crawl space properly will help you achieve optimal energy-saving heating and cooling efficiency.
 In short, if your crawl space is not insulated the right way, you can expect to experience erratic temperatures around your home and energy costs that are much higher than they should be.

-Regardless if your crawl space is ventilated or unventilated, an insulation contractor will know exactly what you need to have this area insulated.
-For ventilated crawl spaces, the most likely scenario would be your contractor installing insulation under the subfloor.
-If the area is unventilated, insulation is usually installed on the walls of the crawl space itself, with moisture barriers being added to prevent any seepage of vapors and moisture that can result in mold growth.
+Regardless of whether your crawl space is ventilated or not, an experienced contractor will know exactly what you need to have the area insulated.
+For ventilated crawl spaces, most likely your contractor would install insulation under the subfloor.
+If the area is unventilated, insulation is usually installed on the walls of the crawl space itself, with moisture barriers added to prevent any seepage of vapors and moisture that can result in mold growth.

-While there are many green options for insulation available nowadays, crawl space insulation often uses fiberglass instead of other materials.
-This is due to a number of reasons.
+While there are some eco-friendly options for insulation available nowadays, crawl space insulation often uses fiberglass instead of other materials for a number of reasons.
 The main reason being its durability and low cost when compared to other insulation options.
-Another reason why fiberglass insulation is typically chosen for this use is because it is fire retardant, and won’t deteriorate that easily.
+Another reason why fiberglass insulation is typically chosen for this use is because it is fire retardant, and won’t deteriorate easily.

 Some people choose to use foam insulation, like the type that is made out of castor oil, called Icynene.
 Polyurethane foam is another option if foam insulation is what you want, except it is similar to fiberglass in durability.
 It has even been proven that polyurethane foam can actually add to the structural stability of your home due to its durability.